Adam Cassar

 The State of Credential Stuffing Defense in Australia

-Our recent survey of Australian businesses reveals some concerning trends in the approach to credential stuffing defense:
+Our recent survey of Australian businesses shows uneven adoption of credential stuffing defences:

 • While 77% of respondents use Multi-Factor Authentication (MFA), only 40% have implemented bot protection measures.

-• A significant 15% of companies chose not to respond to questions about their security measures, suggesting potential gaps in protection.
+• 15% of companies chose not to respond to questions about their security measures, suggesting potential gaps in protection.

 • Just 29% of businesses check credentials against known breaches, leaving a large window of opportunity for attackers using stolen credentials.